 For more information go to How to Apply.

 The tuition fee for the LL.M. programme is €12,000.

-Candidates from EU Member States or Associate Member States are exempted from tuition fees, as are candidates funded by the Italian Ministry of Foreign Affairs.
+Candidates from Associate Member States are exempted from tuition fees, as are candidates funded by the Italian Ministry of Foreign Affairs and the EUI.

 See Grant Information.